tazbinahad/personal_todo_list/README.md

 # Todo List Application

-This is a Todo List application built with React and TypeScript.
+This is a Todo List application built with React, TypeScript, and Tailwind CSS.

 ## Project Structure